oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

   `java asyncJMS -xlauser <xlausername> -schema myUser`

-  For the full syntax of the program, use "java asyncJMS -h".
+  For the full syntax of the program, use "java asyncJMS -h" or "java asyncJMS2 -h".

 **level1**